DavSanchez/richenv/README.md

 ### Code example

-If you assume that there are no environment variables in the current process, you could use `RichEnv` to get a list of environment variables like this:
+Assuming you are using the previous YAML example (and a controlled set of environment variables for the current process, see steps 1 and 2 below), you could use `RichEnv` modify the environment variables like this:

 ```haskell
 {-# LANGUAGE DeriveAnyClass #-}